jack0son/aut-optimizer/README.md

 # aut-optimizer
-Adelaide University Timetable Optimizer
+Adelaide University Timetable Optimizer,
-*Circa, 2013*
+*Circa 2013*

 C++ script designed to pull a selection of courses for a given semester from Access Adelaide then optimize possible timetables for preferences such as